nus-cs2103-AY2223S1/tp/docs/UserGuide.md

 This command marks the debts specified from a person in PayMeLah as unpaid.
 Specifying multiple debts will mark all those debts as unpaid.

 **When to use:**<br>
-When you realise that a debt you had previously [marked as paid](#marking-debts-as-paid-mark) was actually not paid yet, you can use this command to indicate that it is still unpaid.
+When you realise that a debt you had previously [marked as paid](#marking-debts-as-paid-mark) is actually not paid yet, you can use this command to indicate that it is still unpaid.

 **Format:**<br>
 `unmark <person index> debt/<debt index…>`

 **Example:**<br>
-* `unmark 2 debt/2 3`
+* `unmark 2 debt/2 3` will mark the 2nd and 3rd debt of the 2nd person in the current displayed [person list](#person-list-section) as unpaid.

 <div style="page-break-after: always;"></div>